 If we used Présent indicatif here, it would make it sound like the action "keeps on stopping" during the given length of time.

-To say that a (recurring) action has stopped happening in the past with depuis, you can also use Présent indicatif with ne ... plus (not any more) instead of ne ... pas:
+To say that a (recurring) action in the past has now stopped happening with depuis, you can also use Présent indicatif with ne ... plus (not any more) instead of ne ... pas:

 Special case of depuis longtemps = not long vs not in a long time